ptsagkis/UGLab/README.md

 ```

 - Install GDAL.
-Further info can be fond [here](https://pypi.org/project/GDAL/). (if you face any problems installing GDAL then try to install [OsGeo](https://www.osgeo.org/projects/osgeo4w/))
+Further info can be found [here](https://pypi.org/project/GDAL/). (if you face any problems installing GDAL then try to install [OsGeo](https://www.osgeo.org/projects/osgeo4w/))
 - Pip install the following libraries
  >##### keras
  >##### numpy